Delhi under cloud of smog, considers traffic measures to ease pollution

 "I was shocked, did not expect this.
 It's kind of funny that we are at a conference that aims to have cleaner air and are at a venue that does not have that," said Irene Ryes, a delegate from the Philippines.

-U.S. embassy spokesman Joseph Kruzich told the Economic Times that the embassy had employed measures, including supplementary air filtration and construction of vestibules, to provide clean air in workspaces.
+U.S. embassy spokesman Joseph Kruzich said the embassy had employed measures, including supplementary air filtration and construction of vestibules, to provide clean air in workspaces.

-At Connaught Place, a central Delhi landmark, the national flag atop a 63-meter pole was barely visible on Sunday.

-A normally bustling fitness studio was almost empty, and when a client used an instrument to show staff that indoor air quality was also hazardous, they said they could do little about it with outdoor pollution so high.

-British Prime Minister Theresa May was visiting India while toxic smog hung over the capital of 20 million people.

-Television pictures showed her walking with Indian counterpart Narendra Modi in the gardens of Hyderabad House in the capital before going in for delegation level talks.

-A reception for May at High Commissioner Dominic Asquith's residence, which is located in the heart of Lutyens' Delhi and has an expansive garden, will go ahead on Monday evening as planned, an official said.
+British Prime Minister Theresa May was visiting India, and a reception for her at High Commissioner Dominic Asquith's residence, located in the heart of Lutyens' Delhi, will go ahead on Monday evening as planned, an official said.

 "Officially, we are saying nothing at all about pollution," a British diplomat said.